Raphael-N/Test-Optimization-in-Industry/README.md

 |1.2|How much manual testing effort would you desire? |
 |1.3|Are there flaky manual test cases? |

-### Discussion Study Subjects

-\subsection{Discussion}\label{sec:discussion}
+## Study-Subject Specific Discussion

-Next, we provide more details on our study subjects and their testing processes, which are relevant to interpret our study results.
+We provide more details on our study subjects and their testing processes, which provide additional insights into our study results (Section 4.2).

-#### Time
+### Time
 For Time, the whole test suite runs in the same testing environment but consists of 18 sub-test suites which refer to different components of the system and which are managed by different teams.
 For Pareto testing and the calculated optimal cost limit $L_o$ = 25%, two sub-test suites (i.e., teams) would have missed build failures.
 For test impact analysis, the input time range covered a - for automated tests - comparably large time span of a whole week with comparably many code changes.